 The question the world is asking is “What is a synod?”
 The answer, simply put, is the Church journeying together.
 Quite literally, Synod comes from two words meaning “way” and “together.”
 The church since her very beginning established the practice of coming together at various levels to make decisions on important matters.

 Pope Francis is asking us (laity, religious, deacons, priests, and bishops) to gather as the early church did to describe and discern the movements of the Holy Spirit in the Church today.
 By gathering together to prayerfully reflect, listen, share, and dialogue, we seek to understand how we are journeying together and discern how we can do it better.

-The Diocese of Memphis will be holding Prayer and Discernment Sessions to support the work of the Synod throughout all of West Tennessee.
-These sessions are set to begin in February 2022 and will last through March.
-Check back here for a list of Parishes and other groups who will be hosting sessions.
+The Diocese of Memphis held Prayer and Discernment Sessions to support the work of the Synod throughout all of West Tennessee.
+These sessions begin in February 2022 and lasted through March.

 Check out these links for more information about the Synod for a Synodal Church:

 Sam Mauck, Diocesan Contact

 Kelley Henderson, St. Peter Catholic Church

 Sr. Mary Lawrence Wright, St. Paul Church and School

 Yissel Carroll, St. Philip the Apostle Catholic Church